GeyserMC/GeyserOptionalPack/developer_documentation.md

 ]
 ```

-The texture required for this to be displayed can be retrieved during the build process.
+The texture required for this to be displayed can be retrieved during the compilation process.

 ### Offhand Animation